 MG: Well horror is my bent, and to me Doctor Who has always been frightening.
 My principle memories of a child are being scared by it, it's in the DNA of Doctor Who.
 But obviously it depends on the story, The Crimson Horror for example is a northern gothic love letter and others are more traditional scares.
 A Martian in a Russian submarine for example, you just can't do that in any other show, I've yet to see it in Midsummer...

 SATD: Speaking of The Crimson Horror, I've got to ask: were there elements of Hillary Briss (Gatiss's demented butcher character from The League of Gentlemen), in the character of the the undertaker?

 MG: Oh yeah!
 He licked his lips a lot, didn't he?
-I tell who I really wanted for that part, Graham Fellows who plays John Shuttleworth.
-I really tried to get him but it didn't work out, I think we would have been perfect for that.
+I tell you who I really wanted for that part, Graham Fellows who plays John Shuttleworth.
+I really tried to get him but it didn't work out, I think he would have been perfect for that.
 What does he say?
 (Mark adopts a thick Yorkshire accent) 'White as the top of Buckton Pike!" (laughs).

 SATD: In other interviews you've said that you're fatigued by the sheer quantity of modern horror films.

 MG: That's true!
 I was just thinking about this the other day: the absolute constant for me is ghosts, but other things can wax and wane.
 Personally, I think its now all a bit over saturated.
 Its a bit like super hero movies, theres too many and you start to get weary.
 Weirdly, its sort of like the old Chinese curse, be careful what you wish for.
 There are so many shows now, that are just hyper-gothic, steampunk-y, and Im just a bit saturated.